Ge0rg3/requests-ip-rotator/README.md

 This library will allow the user to bypass IP-based rate-limits for sites and services.

+X-Forwarded-For headers are automatically randomised and applied unless given.
+This is because otherwise, AWS will send the client's true IP address in this header.

 ---
 ## Installation
 This package is on pypi so you can install via any of the following: